NiksPetersons/NiksPetersons/README.md

 <a href="https://github.com/NiksPetersons/FlightPlanner">Flight Planner</a> ✈️

-An application which can store flights between different airports and allows you to search them.
+A WEB API application which can store flights between different airports and allows you to search them.

 ---